KarenChen96/Algorithm/com/cecilia/Heap/README.md

 How does the PriorityQueue know how ito compare the objects?
 1. The element class E implements Comparable interface
 2. Provide an extra Comparator<E> object to compare the element.
 (If E has already implemented Comparable<E>, PQ will choose the order specified in Comparator.)
-    - A utility method: Collections.reverseOredr(), it will return a comparator that reverse the natural order.
+    - A utility method: Collections.reverseOrder(), it will return a comparator that reverse the natural order.
 E.g.,

-            PriorityQueue<Integer> pq = new PriorityQueue<>(Collections.reverseOredr());
+            PriorityQueue<Integer> pq = new PriorityQueue<>(Collections.reverseOrder());

-    - More details about Collections.reverseOredr()
+    - More details about Collections.reverseOrder()
-        - Thie method will return Comparator<T> which imposes the reverse of the natural ordering on a collection of T (not only Integer class) that implement the Comparable interface. https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Collections.html#reverseOrder()
+        - Thie=s method will return Comparator<T> which imposes the reverse of the natural ordering on a collection of T (not only Integer class) that implement the Comparable interface. https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Collections.html#reverseOrder()
         - Comparator<T> reverseOrder​(Comparator<T> cmp)
         Returns a comparator that imposes the reverse ordering of the specified comparator.